 In 1904, 720 running feet of elevated metal walkway replaced the dilapidated wooden walkway.
 A fog bell, tolled by an electrically powered striking machine, was mounted on the lakeward face of the lighthouse in 1909.
 A brick oil house was added to the station in 1910.

-Before Pine River was enlarged to facilitate boat traffic between Lake Michigan and Round Lake, a wooden dock was extended into Lake Michigan just north of the river's mouth.
+Before Pine River was enlarged to facilitate boat traffic between Lake Michigan and Round Lake, a wooden dock was extended into Lake Michigan just north of the river’s mouth.
 Vessels could then tie up along the dock to be filled with lumber cut from the surrounding area.
 Amos Fox and his business partner, Hiram Rose, were the visionaries responsible for the construction of the dock.
 Mr. Fox lived at 103 Park Avenue in a lovely, Victorian dwelling.
 In 1908, the home was purchased by the government to be used as a dwelling for the keeper of Charlevoix Lighthouse.
-Prior to this time, Keeper Ripley had been living in a leased residence.
+The keeper originally lived in a dwelling that was purchased as part of the lighthouse reservation, but after this burned down, Keeper Ripley had been living in a leased residence.

 In time for the opening of navigation in 1914, the wooden lighthouse was relocated to the southern pier and a skeletal, steel, pyramidal tower was erected on the north pier.
 An occulting white light, produced by a lens lantern with an electric incandescent bulb, was exhibited from atop the new metal tower at a height of sixty-one feet.
 In 1938, the fog bell on the south pierhead was superseded by a type “C” air diaphone, which sounded a two-second blast every twenty seconds.
 Charlevoix residents quickly became accustomed to the new fog signal and affectionately called it Ferdinand.